 - Discharged date of bankruptcy does not matter

-To qualify for mortgage with direct lender with no overlay on government and conforming loans, please contact us at Gustan Cho Associates at Loan Cabin Inc. at 262-716-8151 or text us for faster response.
+To qualify for a mortgage with a national lender with no overlay on government and conforming loans, please contact us at Gustan Cho Associates at 262-716-8151 or text us for faster response.
 Or email us at firstname.lastname@example.org.
-The Gustan Cho Team at Loan Cabin Inc. is available 7 days a week, evenings, weekends, and holidays.
+Gustan Cho Associates is available 7 days a week, evenings, weekends, and holidays.